 Update on Nike v.
 MSCHF: “Satan Shoes” Lawsuit SettledWritten by Kelly Malloy

 Ms. Malloy earned her bachelor’s degree in Industrial and Systems Engineering at the University of Florida, and is currently a J.D.
 Candidate at the University of Miami School of Law concentrating on intellectual property.
-At Miami Law, Ms. Malloy is on the University of Miami Law Review and serves as President of the Intellectual Property Law Society, President of the Inter-Club Council, and Executive Board Secretary of the Student Bar Association.
-During her first year at Miami Law, Ms. Malloy also served as a 1L Senator and was selected to join the Society of Bar and Gavel.
+At Miami Law, Ms. Malloy serves as President of the Student Bar Association and is on the University of Miami Law Review.
+Ms. Malloy also served as President of the Intellectual Property Law Society, President of the Inter-Club Council, Executive Board Secretary of the Student Bar Association, and 1L Senator during her time at Miami Law.
 As a result of her dedication to her coursework, Ms. Malloy is in the top 10% of her class, received the Dean’s Merit Scholarship, and was awarded the Dean’s Certificate of Achievement in her Patent Law course.
 Ms. Malloy is a law clerk at the firm and assists attorneys by drafting patent applications, performing legal research, and preparing for litigation.

 Latest from Kelly Malloy

 - Sony Music Sues Bang Energy for Copyright Infringement on TikTok and Instagram

 - Nike Sues Drip Creationz Over Customized Air Force 1 Sneakers

 - College Athletes Can Now Profit From Their Name, Image, and Likeness (NIL)

 - Kanye West and Yeezy Sue Walmart Over Foam Runner Shoe Design